WSU-kduncan/ceg3120-cicd-Brennnan12883/Project4/README-CI.md

 # Project 4
 Written By: Brennan Burke

+Goal: The goal of this project is to properly create a docker image as well as use the dockerhub repository and github repository in tandem.

+Tools Used:
+    - Docker Desktop
+    - Github
+    - Ubuntu
+    - DockerHub
+    - angular-site Resources

+Diagram:
 ## Part 1
 1. Setting up Docker
     - Visit the Docker website and click "Download Docker Desktop". https://www.docker.com/get-started/